 DENKMAL

 In today's Boolean Era, the Anxiety of the Past emerges as our personal history is overshadowed by an onslaught of digital data.
 Our memories, once vivid and personal, have now been supplanted by the immediacy of experience and are submerged in a sea of commodified digital footprints, losing their narrative richness.
 And as the past is actualised in the present through memory, the Anxiety of the Past erodes the vitality and richness of the here and now.
 Be reminded, as we also will argue for the Anxiety of the Future, a declining variety and richness in memory and subsequently in the present, affects the pool that feeds the present and subsequently future variety and diversity.
 In environments with ever decreasing variety, and with tensions and stress, conflict and violence is always near.
 We see the growing symbiosis of nationalism and religion, two believe systems becoming one, as a result of the pool being less diverse.The Anxiety of the Past is first and foremost the fundamental uncertainty of our human status among other organisms, and of our understanding of 'being' when this leads into the predicament that is pan-ecological [mind, social, milieu], pan-technological [BioMilieu, Gestell and Boolean] and as turns out pan-temporal [past, present, future].
 So the Anxiety of the Past is grounded in a both ontological and epistemological doubt.The Anxiety of the Past is not a new phenomenon.
 Philosophy's main concern was about memory and how memory - and through memory our onderstanding of the present – is manipulated by technology.
 In continental philosophy there is a dominant narrative about the relation between speech, writing, memory and thought that runs from Plato to Derrida and Stiegler.Plato himself feared that 'writing' would impair the development of knowledge, as it serves as a form of memory that supplants actual speech and thought.
 The invention of the printing press marked another significant milestone in the history of the memory and added to the Anxiety of the Past.
 The main concern was that the reliance on written records would lead to the disappearance of oral history.
 In the 1970s, the advent of the calculator and the digital watch was the first broad public introduction of the impact that digital technology would have on the brain, the calculator and watch preceded the iPhone.Derrida's 'différance' is a response to Plato.
 In différance, difference with an a, writing proofs its domination over speech since only writing expresses the context of language, where speech wrongfully claims to own the truth.Writing externalises the mind, and there is a school of philosophy, associated with Bernard Stiegler, which posits that technology involves the externalisation of mind and body to such an extent that technology, manifest in technical objects, assists the human being in becoming what nature alone could not facilitate.
 To us, this wide spread theory assumes:

-1. the organism 'human being' is separated from the milieu from the beginning, {organism} AND {milieu}, to express it in Boolean style.
-The organism, though, is not separated from milieu: being = becoming.
+1. the organism 'human being' is separated from the milieu from its genesis; {organism} NOT {milieu}, to express it in Boolean style.
+The organism, though, is only epistemologically separated from milieu.
+It's becoming is the becoming of organism/milieu, not of an organism as such.

-2. the organism that becomes through technology is able to protect itself against the destructive nature of it.
+2. the organism that becomes through technology is able to protect itself against the destructive nature of this cohabitation.
 This is a paradox, the organism can not protect itself against something that constitutes it.

+DENKMAL